ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 	*
 		- n

-		- is a scalar variable of type Int32 that holds the number of rows in the symmetric matrix $H$.
+		- is a scalar variable of type INT that holds the number of rows in the symmetric matrix $H$.

 	*
 		- h_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the symmetric matrix $H$.
+		- is a scalar variable of type INT that holds the number of entries in the lower triangular part of the symmetric matrix $H$.

 	*
 		- H_val